emads22/premium-projects/projects/C-Vault/README.md

-# C-Vault: Customs Declarations Management System
+# C-vault: Customs Declarations Management System

 <img src="screenshots/C-vault-1.png" alt="C-vault_logo" width="300">

 ## Overview
-C-Vault is a dedicated solution designed for efficiently managing and archiving customs declarations.
+C-vault is a dedicated solution designed for efficiently managing and archiving customs declarations.
 It offers a range of key features aimed at simplifying the process of handling customs documents, ensuring security, accessibility, and ease of use.

 ---

 ## Developed for Lebanese Customs
 In the wake of the devastating Port Beirut blast in 2020, which resulted in the significant loss of customs declarations, there was an urgent need for a robust and reliable system to manage and safeguard these critical documents.
-C-Vault was developed specifically to address this need for the Lebanese Customs Authority.
+C-vault was developed specifically to address this need for the Lebanese Customs Authority.

 This system is designed to provide a secure, efficient, and user-friendly solution for the archiving and management of customs declarations.
-By leveraging advanced technologies and implementing stringent security measures, C-Vault ensures the preservation and accessibility of customs records, thereby mitigating the risk of future data losses.
+By leveraging advanced technologies and implementing stringent security measures, C-vault ensures the preservation and accessibility of customs records, thereby mitigating the risk of future data losses.

 Key benefits for the Lebanese Customs Authority include:
 - Enhanced data security through encrypted communications and role-based access control.